nitishkdas/Nitish992/README.md

 - 👋 Hi, I’m Nitish Kumar Das.
-- 👀 I’m interested in Android Development.
+- 👀 I’m interested in Android and BackEnd Development.
 - 🌱 Currently, I'm learning Flutter.
-- 🆔 Follow me @nitish_kr_das
+- 🆔 Follow me @nitish_d

 <!---
 Nitish992/Nitish992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.